nicehash/NiceHashQuickMiner/README.md

 Why you should use NiceHash QuickMiner over NiceHash Miner?
 Read [here](https://github.com/nicehash/NiceHashQuickMiner/wiki/Why-NiceHash-QuickMiner).

 **URGENT NOTICE!
+If you have issues with NiceHash QuickMiner not working (properly), then [read here - the problem is UI bug of Windows Defender](https://github.com/nicehash/NiceHashQuickMiner/issues/204).**

-Power related issue should be gone!
+**Power related issue should be gone!
 If you ever had these issues, try latest version - [download installer and choose v0.4.1.3](https://github.com/nicehash/NiceHashQuickMiner/releases/download/v0.4.1.3/NiceHashQuickMinerInstaller.exe).**

 Current expected income when using NiceHash QuickMiner: